 I live in an HOA community where main streets are owned by the Township.
 I am responsible for maintaining the sidewalk in front of my property.
 Between the sidewalk and the street is a 4' strip of grass considered common area where the developer planted street trees.
-These trees are 15+ yrs old and...
+These trees are 15+ yrs...
 Read more »

 AND NOW BE IT RESOLVED, that only Board Members or the Board’s agents may use the names, addresses, phone numbers or email addresses of homeowners for correspondence activities.
 Should any unauthorized individual use the contact information of homeowners on his/her own, a $50.00 fine may be...
 Read more »

 You need to consult with an attorney who handles property issues in the County, for the reason that you may want to claim adverse possession if you can tack on the previous owner's use of it, and then get possession of the additional property.
-You have a defense to being compelled to take care of a...Read more »
+You have a defense to being compelled to take care...Read more »

 We have a corner lot deeded 1882.
 There's a main road in the front and a road on the side.
 Over time a small shortcut to the main road was created on the side road through our lawn (prior to our ownership).
-The shortcut makes the intersection a "Y junction" with the left side of the Y on a...
+The shortcut makes the intersection a "Y junction" with the left side of the...
 Read more »